-- Efficiency of finding jets limited primarily by two effects:

-- Detector energy response & resolution

-- Physical size of jets

-- > For cone algorithms, these two compete with each other

-- Further complicated by the fact that jets are produced with sharply falling spectrum
+- Efficiency of finding jets limited primarily by two effects: - Detector energy response & resolution - Physical size of jets - > For cone algorithms, these two compete with each other - Further complicated by the fact that jets are produced with sharply falling spectrum

-- Means that efficiencies become an issue already at the trigger level

-- Manage these at Tevatron with variety of triggers
+- ly ian.
+Aeans that efficience. issue already at the trigger leven Manage these at Tevatron & LHC wer-energy jet

-- > Prescale lower-energy jet triggers

-- Lower energy jets used primarily for
+- > Lower energy jets used primarily for

 - Background studies

 - Calibration